Your Guide to a Fall Color Wine Tour

 - Size matters.
 Wine tasting with friends can be a wonderful experience.
 But if your group is too large, it can cause problems which detract from your enjoyment.
 In our experience, a group of 10 or less is the ideal size.
 Larger groups will have additional limitations on where you can go, how quickly you will move from place to place, and tasting room fees.

 - Carpool.
 Part of the fun of a group wine tasting is comparing notes about each winery with your companions as you travel.
-Pile into one person’s vehicle, rent a van, or book a wine tour.
+Pile into one person’s vehicle, rent a van, or book a wine tour with Traverse City Wine & Beer Tours.
 And if at all possible, assign a designated driver.
-Listen to Ellie at Traverse City Tours, who warns, “Don’t come on vacation and leave on probation.”
+The wine tour companies have a saying, “Don’t come on vacation and leave on probation.”

 - Large groups call ahead.
 For wine tours larger than 10, you should call ahead to each winery.
 Some tasting rooms are so small they do not allow buses or tours at all, and others have per-person tasting fees for the entire party.
 These are not things you want to discover after you’ve driven across the peninsula to visit.